wernerbaumann2/epaper-weather-and-calendar/README.md

 When my brother called my and had some questions on microcontrollers and ePaper, I was curious what this is all about.
 He found [Weatherman Dashboard for ESPHome](https://github.com/Madelena/esphome-weatherman-dashboard) on the Internet and wanted to build such an ePaper-Frame.
 And shortly afterwards, me too!

 That is why I started out on this project.
 I had not tinkered a lot with microcontrollers in recent years.
-Because of a very old installation of Arduino on a PC, I started out to install PlatformIO (a plugin for Visual Studio Code) on my Mac.
+Because of a very old installation of Arduino on a PC, I started out to install [PlatformIO](https://platformio.org) (a plugin for Visual Studio Code) on my Mac.
 And I ran the famous blink program on a Sparkfun ESP8266 Thing the same evening.

 ## Goals
 The goal of the Project for me was to
-- display
-  - current weather including a forecast
+- display the current weather including a forecast
-  - the family calendar
+- display the family calendar
-- running this all with the least possible amount of energy
+- running it all with the least possible amount of energy

 Once finalized, it looks like this:
 <img src="ePaper Weather And Calendar.jpg" alt="the finalized frame!" height="400">